Peter-gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to all sub-directories
+execution permission to all sub-directories